DrugBud-Suite/CADD_Vault/docs/index.md

 ## Contributing

 We welcome contributions from the community!
-If you have resources, tools, tutorials, or any other content that you believe would benefit others in the field of CADD, please see our [contributing guidelines](CONTRIBUTING.md) for how to get involved.
+If you have resources, tools, tutorials, or any other content that you believe would benefit others in the field of CADD, please see our **[contributing guidelines](CONTRIBUTING.md)** for how to get involved.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the **[MIT License](LICENSE)**.

 ## Acknowledgements